bryanseah234/iphoneFrame2020/README.md

 2. Download zip file of the code (green button near filename)

-3. Run
+3. Run the following code in a terminal of your choice.

 ```bash
 > cd Downloads
 > cd iphone-frame-code-master
 > iPhoneFrame.py
 ```

-in a terminal of your choice.

 ## Builds